legendary-mich/moonpipe/README.md

 // output: mapped_b
 // output: mapped_a <-- no side effect, because the value comes directly from the cache
 ```
-You can clear the cache later with one of the following (look at the [Clearing out buffers](#clearing-out-buffers) section for the info on how to add names to the valves):
+The cache can be invalidated later with one of the following:
 ```javascript
 mp.cacheClearAll() // clears the entire cache in all valves. mp.cacheClearOne('bigJohn') // clears the entire cache in the valve named bigJohn. mp.cacheClearOne('littleJohn', 'a') // clears only the entry at the key derived from the value 'a' in the valve named littleJohn. mp.cacheClearOne('oldJohn', 'a', 'b') // clears entries at keys derived from values 'a' and 'b' in the valve at the valve named oldJohn.
 ```
+*If you are curious how running a method by a valve name acts on the `splitBy` valve, look at the [Clearing out buffers](#clearing-out-buffers) section.*

 You can also use a custom hash function to generate custom keys at which the values will be stored in cache.
 ```javascript